 - Telephone call tariff;

-- However, BIRD has spoken to a number of prisoners following the Interior Ministry’s statement who made it clear that they believe that the deal was not worth the paper it’s written on, and they will continue the strike until their demands are met.
+BIRD spoke to a number of prisoners following the Interior Ministry’s statement who made it clear that they believe that the deal was not worth the paper it’s written on, and they will continue the strike until their demands are met.

 “The government has still failed to understand the momentum and gravity of this strike, from the prisoners to the streets.
 Based on conversations with prisoners following the Interior Ministry statement, it is clear that the hunger strike will continue until the government addresses their concerns seriously and in good faith.